 The gadfly in the oinment was erudite arch-conservative William F. Buckley Jr., whose goat was got some years earlier — still a vivid memory for the electorate — when he snarled at Vidal on live TV, “Now listen, you queer, stop calling me a crypto-Nazi or I’ll sock you in your goddam face, and you’ll stay plastered.”
 Ergo, the cat was out of the closet as far as Vidal’s sex life was concerned (for those who hadn’t read his earliest books).
 And the stage was set.
 Epithets continued to fly faster than fists.
 Matters of power, religion, and sex still stirred the thick of things.
 And I was assigned to cover the Vidal campaign, in pictures, for Rolling Stone.

 Public speechifying was rare at these early hustings, dedicated instead to fundraising receptions in private homes.
-It seemed like everyone there took me for a duck out of water, which I was; whereas, in reality, they must have given me little attention at all, as it should be for a fly-on-the-wall photojournalist.
+It seemed like everyone there took me for a duck out of water, which I was; whereas, in reality, they must have given me little attention at all, as it should be (to mix metaphors) for a fly-on-the-wall photojournalist.
 But hiding behind my camera, I witnessed a world that had been invisible to me.
-I had no idea about the politics of Pride, an expression that hadn’t yet made its way into public consciousness.
+I had no inkling about the politics of Pride, an expression that hadn’t yet made its way into public consciousness.
 And I was self-conscious.
 I felt like a rube every time I spoke to the man who was urbanity incarnate.
-I chose each word and parsed each phrase in my head before opening my mouth.
+I chose each word and parsed each phrase in my head before letting it out of my mouth.
 I must have been very quiet.
 I just kept shooting pictures.
 It wasn’t until we got back to LA that I asked Gore Vidal if he’d pose formally for a portrait.

 Now I was speaking my language, confident in my own skin as a photographer.
-Arriving at the Vidal home on Outpost Drive in the Hollywood Hills, I had my photo assistant set up lights and camera while Vidal and I had a pre-shoot orientation chat.
-He spoke about his gravity-defying villa on Italy’s Amalfi Coast, literally a cliffhanger.
+Arriving at the Vidal home on Outpost Drive in the Hollywood Hills, without a photo assistant this time, I set up my lights and camera, and, then, Mr. Vidal and I sat down for a pre-shoot orientation chat.
+We spoke about his gravity-defying villa on Italy’s Amalfi Coast, a literal cliffhanger.
 I told him I had read two of his books, the historical novel, “Lincoln,” and his first one, “Williwaw.”
-I also admitted how intimidated I was by his penchant for coming up with a perfectly apropos but condescending quip for anyone who came up short of his lofty expectations.
-He only said, “A high horse is a beast often worth having tethered nearby.”
+I also confessed how intimidated I was by his penchant for coming up with a perfectly apropos but condescending quip for anyone who came up short of his lofty expectations.
+He replied, “A high horse is a beast often worth having tethered nearby.”
 I laughed nervously, telling him I hoped to avoid one of his scathing critiques when I unveiled his portrait.